 Click-Through Rate

 Your Click-through Rate (CTR) is Google’s primary gauge of your ad’s relevance.
-It also helps you assess whether your ad is connecting with the audience you’ve targeted.
-A high CTR indicates that many people are seeing your ad, clicking on it, and taking action, which makes it a strong-performing ad.
+A high CTR indicates that many people are seeing your ad, clicking on it, and taking action.

 Step 2: Review Your Ad Targeting

 In any form of digital marketing, targeting holds significant importance.
-When it comes to Google Ads management, It’s crucial to grasp the buyer intent of your audience, and if you haven’t developed a detailed buyer persona yet, it’s advisable to begin there.
+It’s crucial to grasp the buyer intent of your audience, and if you haven’t developed a detailed buyer persona yet, it’s advisable to begin there.
+Understanding your audience’s mindset is vital for prompting them to click on your ad.

-Here are a few instances of the metrics you can employ for Google ad targeting:
+Metrics you can employ for Google ad targeting include:

-- Demographics: Focusing on location, age, gender, and devices for targeting.
+- Demographics: Focusing on location, age, gender, and devices.

 - Affinity: Engaging with your audience through Search and Display Networks.